The 22nd International Conference on Discovery Science (DS 2019), in addition to the main track program, includes the DS 2019 PhD Symposium.

 The research results in Extended Abstracts could have been published earlier, but their topic must focus on the doctoral work of a PhD student and the name of the supervisor should be also specified along with the author’s name in the abstract.
 Papers will not be formally published.
-However, they will be made publicly available on the conference Website in the form of DS 2018 PhD Symposium Book of Extended Abstracts.

 Abstract Submission (Extended): Sunday, September 1, 2019

 PhD Symposium: Monday, October 28, 2019 (to be confirmed)